jgstew/jgstew.github.io/_posts/2018-01-01-My-Favorite-Podcasts.md

 ### Encyclopedic Comedy

 Start with any episode for these podcasts.

+This genre of podcast is often described as "Wikipedia as a podcast" but I personally think they are more than that, and definitely more fun.

 - Do Go On
 - My Favorite Murder